French ship Brillant (1690): Nine Years' War

 Brillant entered service one year into the war with England and Holland, and started taking part in operations under Captain de Beaujeu.
-She was part of the squadron under Tourville that departed Brest on 23 June 1690, leading to the Batte of Beachy Head on 10 July.
+She was part of the squadron under Tourville that departed Brest on 23 June 1690, leading to the Battle of Beachy Head on 10 July.
 Brillant held the 29th position in the French line of battle.

 In 1692, De Combes took command of Brillant and she took part in Tourville's operation to cover an invasion of England from 12 May.
 On 29 May, she took part in the Battle of Barfleur, 14th in the French line of battle.
 In the night following of the battle, she managed to escape, and thus avoid the Battle of La Hougue.
 In 1693, she took part in the Battle of Lagos, off Portugal.

 War of Spanish Succession (1702–1714)

-Betweet Les rapports le disent stationnant alternativement à Rochefort et à Brest entre 1702 et 1705.
+Alternative reports say Rochefort and with Brest between 1702 and 1705.

 In August 1705, she was attached to an 11-ship squadron under Iberville, for an expedition against New England, New York and Newfoundland.
 The force left in two separate divisions that were to join up in the Caribbean.
 Brillant, under François-Joseph, comte de Choiseul-Beaupré, was part of the first division, under comte de Chavagnac, with five ships and one frigate, bound for Martinique The armament of Brillant was improved to 64 guns (twenty-six 24-pounder long guns, twenty-six 12-pounders, and twelve 6-pounders).

 In February 1706, Choiseul attacked Saint Kitts, without waiting to join with Chavagnac.
 He managed to raid and loot the island, but not to destroy its forts.
 He then returned to Martinique, where he found Iberville, who had arrived on 7 March with the second division, which comprised four ships-of the-line and one frigate.
 Iberville decided to mount an attack against Nevis.
 Brillant took position in front of one of the forts and bombarded it as a diversion, while Iberville conducted a nighttime landing on the rear of the British defences, defeating them on 4 April.
 Iberville's intentions were to attack Virginia next, but his death at Havana on 9 July 1706 ended the campaign.

 Brillant returned to France with the rest of the squadron.
 In 1707, she was reclassified as a Third rate (vaisseau troisième de rang) and refitted.
 She returned to service in 1708, in the midst of a financial crisis that made it difficult to maintain the fleet.
 Duguay-Trouin's brother, visiting Brest in 1707, remarked that only four ships were seaworthy.
 Brillant was among them, but stayed in port.